shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 Program Id: 286rapsUbvDe1ZgBeNhp37YHvEPwWPTr4Bkce4oMpUKT
 ```

-We can verify this by checking on [Solana Explorer for Devnet.](https://explorer.solana.com/?cluster=devnet).
+We can verify this by checking on the [Solana Explorer for Devnet.](https://explorer.solana.com/?cluster=devnet).
 We can search our program id here.

 Hooray!
 We have completed everything to do with Rust for this tutorial and successfully deployed our program.
 Now, let us move forward and build the React app.